LOADING ...

 Now Sam was from Tennessee

-the cotton blooms and blows.
+where the blooms and blows.

 Why he left his home in the south to